Mark Andrews Player Prop Bets for NFL Week 10 | Baltimore vs. Miami 11/11/2021

 Matchup vs. Miami

-- In his one matchup against the Dolphins, Andrews' 108 receiving yards total is 58.5 more than his over/under for Thursday's game (49.5).
+- Andrews' 108 receiving yards in his single career matchup against the Dolphins are 58.5 more than his over/under for Thursday's game.

-- Andrews caught a touchdown pass in that game against the Dolphins.
+- Andrews caught a touchdown pass in that outing against the Dolphins.

-- The 296.7 passing yards the Dolphins yield per game makes them the NFL's 31st-ranked pass defense this season.
+- The Dolphins have the NFL's 31st-ranked pass defense this season, giving up 296.7 yards per game through the air.

-- With 17 passing TDs allowed this year, the Dolphins defense is ranked 28th in the NFL.
+- At 1.9 passing TDs conceded per game, the Dolphins defense is ranked 28th in the league.

 Recent Performances

-- In last week's game against the Vikings, Andrews was targeted 10 times and racked up five catches for 44 yards.
+- Andrews put together a 44-yard performance against the Vikings last week on five catches while being targeted 10 times.

-- Andrews has totaled 160 receiving yards (53.3 per game) and one touchdown, reeling in 13 passes on 23 targets over his last three games.
+- Andrews has put up 160 yards during his last three games (53.3 per game) with one touchdown, reeling in 13 passes on 23 targets.

 Andrews' Baltimore Teammates